JeffersonLab/clas12-mcgen/README.md

 ### Test of Requirements

-We use this criteria to check if the requirements are met:
+We use this command line to check if the runtime requirements are met:

 ```
 GENERATOR_NAME --trig 10 --docker --seed 1448577483
 ```

-This should produce a file `GENERATOR_NAME.dat` in the current working directory.
+That should produce a file `GENERATOR_NAME.dat` in the current working directory.

-The script `requirements.sh` will compile the generators, check for the executable names, run them with their environment and the above options, and check for the output file.
-It will output a table that is parsed below in the Requirements Summary.
+The script `requirements.sh` will compile all the generators, check for their executable names, run them with their environment and the above options, and check for the output file, and then output a table the table in the next section.

 ### Requirements Summary